 This evening I thought I would experience one of the main draws to Penang — the food.
 The largest local and international food court in Penang, the Red Garden, is just a five minute walk from the hotel and has hawker stands serving everything from nasi goreng (fried rice) to pizza to curried fish head.
 Being a Saturday night, the atmosphere was fantastic.

-Day 15: this morning Allan my guide met me first thing and together we travelled to Penang National Park, where we met Beatrice, a local tour leader.
+Day 15: this morning Allan my guide met me first thing and together we traveled to Penang National Park, where we met Beatrice, a local tour leader.
 Her knowledge and insight brought the mangrove forest to life and we saw sea eagles, mud skippers and even a pair of river otters from our boat.
-Then we travelled on to Pantai Kerachut, a sandy beach area where we visited a small turtle hatchery and a rare meromictic lake where fresh and sea water are layered above one another.
+Then we traveled on to Pantai Kerachut, a sandy beach area where we visited a small turtle hatchery and a rare meromictic lake where fresh and sea water are layered above one another.

-Leaving the national park, we travelled to the Lone Pine Hotel, a sister property to the Eastern and Oriental, where I did a full inspection of the newly renovated property.
+Leaving the national park, we traveled to the Lone Pine Hotel, a sister property to the Eastern and Oriental, where I did a full inspection of the newly renovated property.
 My afternoon was spent touring key historical sights in George Town before checking into yet another hotel.

 Days 16-17: Cameron Highlands

 Day 16: an early start to leave time for three hotel inspections before noon.
 It was a productive morning though, as the properties were all very different, giving me a variety of options for clients with different tastes and budgets.

 Picked up a hire car after lunch and made my way to the Cameron Highlands.
 En route I called in at Taiping and Kuala Kengsar to see the sights, then to Ipoh for a hotel inspection.
 The roads leading to the Cameron Highlands cling to the edges of the hills, and when darkness came the going was pretty slow.
 Thankfully, a room at the Cameron Highlands Resort was waiting for me, making the long journey worthwhile.